prajwalthakur/ros2_navigation_control_integration/README.md

-# MPPI-Based Reach-Avoid Simulation integrated with NAV2 and ROS2_CONTROL Package

-This repository provides a simulation framework for Model Predictive Path Integral (MPPI) control in a reach-avoid setting using ROS2, ROS2_CONTROL, NAV2 and with Gazebo integration.
-The simulation showcases real-time obstacle avoidance and goal-directed planning.
+# ROS2 Navigation And control Package Integration

+This repository demonstrates the integration of ROS2 Control, Nav2, and Gazebo for autonomous mobile robot navigation.

+## Objectives
+Deepen understanding of system-level integration in ROS2

+### Learn to configure and use:

+- ros2_control for hardware abstraction and control

+- Nav2 for autonomous navigation

+- costmap_2d for dynamic obstacle mapping and avoidance

 ## Highlights:
-- Python-based simulation with Matplotlib for easy visualization and debugging

-- ROS2 and Gazebo support for realistic robotic simulations with TurtleBot3
+- ROS2 and Gazebo support for realistic robotic simulations with a differential drive robot

-- GPU-accelerated planning (via JAX ), runs up to 20 Hz

 - Modular design with configurable parameters via YAML

 - Dockerized setup for consistent environments

 - Can be adapted to any vehicle dynamics/kinematics equation, just need to change the dimension of control inputs, states and  ODE equation for the dynamics.

+- Real-time obstacle avoidance

+- Fully mapless operation (no prior map required)

 ## System Requirements: